To see updated material follow this link back to the main page

 The henge was dated by the department of Archaeology and Prehistory at the University of Sheffield and is supposedly under the protection of English Heritage.
 It has been damaged by people from the houses around walking there and riding bikes over the mounds between the ditches, but now has a wattle fence to prevent anyone other than on foot.

-It isn't immediately apparent what the henge is, (unless you are already aware it is there), so that the damage done so far is accidental except of course for the legal vandalism already described which has been done to the woodland in general (photos summer 1998).
-Any mail can be sent to the following address:
+It isn't immediately apparent that there's an Ancient earthwork there unless you are already aware of it.
+This means that the damage done so far is accidental except of course for the legal vandalism already described which has been done to the woodland in general (photos summer 1998).